bonitasoft/bonita-doc/md/ui-designer-overview.md

 However, it is a good practice to use a unique name for your page.

 :::info
-No migration is performed for existing artifacts.
+No migration is performed for existing artifacts (pages and fragments).
 If you want to benefit from readable Ids for your existing artifacts, you need to rename your artifacts from the homepage or the editor.
 The link with the process in Bonita Studio will be kept.
 :::

 :::warning
-If your repository is under version control and you rename an artifact, you could loose the history of the artifact's resources.
-You can see how to keep the history in github's "git-log --follow" section.
+If your repository is under version control and you rename an artifact, you could loose the history of the artifact's resources depending on your version control system.
+If you use git, "git-log --follow" allows you to keep track of moved files.
 :::